It happens to all of us gardeners…

 After you’re satisfied with your scouring efforts, grab some paper towels or a cloth and thoroughly dry your tool.
 It’s important to get it as dry as you can, because we’re going to apply a lubricating and rust-protecting oil next, and water + oil do not mix!

-I used 3-IN-ONE Multi-Purpose Oil to get the job done – it’s super handy and the telescoping spigot makes applying it to hard-to-reach spots an absolute breeze.
+We recommend Felco 980 Spray to get the job done – it’s super handy and the telescoping spigot makes applying it to hard-to-reach spots an absolute breeze.

 Apply liberally and then use another towel or cloth to really rub it into the tool surface.